-With hurricanes Jose and Maria hurtling north in the Atlantic towards NYC, and winter snowstorms on the weather horizon, it’s important to be ready for an emergency, in case you and your family must evacuate quickly.
-You should have an emergency Grab and Go Bag and be ready for storms, floods, fires, or even a personal family emergency that requires immediate travel.
+Even if you are not in the path of hurricane-related weather, you should have a Grab and Go Bag and be ready for storms, floods, fires, or even a personal emergency that requires immediate travel.

-Here’s the list of must haves from the NYC Dept. of Emergency Management, to grab and go.
+NYC Dept. of Emergency Management list to grab and go.

 - Copies of your important documents in a waterproof and portable container (insurance cards, photo IDs, proof of address, etc.)